A Guide to Target Market Analysis

 When collecting information about your target audience, focus on what the data reveals instead of making assumptions.
 While you will find some general information about your audience’s needs and wants, you won’t have the entire picture.
 Failing to look beyond your general ideas can lead to missed opportunities and creating campaigns that don’t quite hit the mark.

 Before analyzing any of the elements of the market analysis, research your audience’s needs.
 This allows you to prepare specific questions that can answer the who, what, when, where, why, and how.
 Some ways you can ask these questions include:

 - Create social media ads, using the analytics they provide to create market segments and customer profiles.

-- Utilize online resources to find target audience analysis that has already been conducted.
+- Use online resources to find target audience analysis that has already been conducted.

-- SEO Competitor Analysis – look at their reviews, pricing, market positioning, and customer interactions on social media.
+- SEO Competitor Analysis – look at their customer reviews, pricing, market positioning, and customer interactions on social media.

 - Go straight to the segments you wish to analyze for primary research using surveys, interviews, and focus groups.

 Remember, your target audience is dynamic – what works one year may not be accurate to the next.
 Because your audience is forever changing, it’s essential to constantly reassess your marketing strategies.